Joel McNeely scores Tinker Bell and the Lost Treasure

 Tinker Bell and the Lost Treasure will be released on DVD and Blu-ray on October 27, 2009.

-You've only seen 10 images - click here for 17 more scoring session images for this film!
+You've only seen 10 images - click here for 17 more scoring session images !

 Related Composers: Joel McNeely